Pasty: Superstitions, rhymes and chants

 Bit it once, Bit it twice, Oh my Lord, it's full of mice.

 In 1959 the English singer-songwriter Cyril Tawney wrote a nostalgic song called "The Oggie Man".
 The song tells of the pasty-seller with his characteristic vendor's call who was always outside Plymouth's Devonport Naval Dockyard gates late at night when the sailors were returning, and his replacement by hot dog sellers after World War II.

 The word "oggy" in the internationally popular chant "Oggy Oggy Oggy, Oi Oi Oi" is thought to stem from Cornish dialect "hoggan", deriving from "hogen" the Cornish word for pasty.
 When the pasties were ready for eating, the bal maidens at the mines would supposedly shout down the shaft "Oggy Oggy Oggy" and the miners would reply "Oi Oi Oi".

 Giant pasties

 As the 'national dish' of Cornwall, several oversized versions of the pasty have been created in the county.
 For example, a giant pasty is paraded from Polruan to Fowey through the streets during regatta week.
 Similarly, a giant pasty is paraded around the ground of the Cornish Pirates rugby team on St Piran's Day before it is passed over the goal posts.

+World Pasty Championships

+The first World Pasty Championships were held at the Eden Project on 3 March 2012, in partnership with the Cornish Pasty Association.